All Products

 4. In the Policy section of the Grant Permission panel, search for and select AliyunOTSFullAccess.

-5. Click Grant permissions.
+5. Click Grant Permissions.

 Use a custom policy

-1. Create a custom policy.
+1. Create a custom Resource Access Management (RAM) policy.

 2. On the Policies page, click Create Policy.

 The following sample script allows the RAM role to access a specific instance.
 You can specify a custom policy script based on your business requirements.
-For example, you can grant the RAM role the permissions to access a table or call an API operation.
-You can also grant the RAM role the permissions to access Tablestore only from a specific IP address or before a specific point in time.
+For example, you can grant the RAM role permissions to access a table or call an API operation.
+You can also grant the RAM role permissions to access Tablestore only from a specific IP address or before a specific point in time.
 For more information about RAM policies, see Create a custom policy.

 {